Table of Contents Show

-With its perfect symmetry, views of the volcano, and abundance of outdoor activities, Arenal is a sightseer’s dream and an essential stop on a “can’t-miss-out-on” list of all things to do in Costa Rica.
+With its perfect symmetry, views of the volcano, and abundance of outdoor activities, Arenal is a sightseer’s dream and an essential stop to visit while you are in Costa Rica.

-It was until 2010 the most active volcano in Costa Rica.
-Arenal emitted enormous amounts of lava, gas, and ash regularly, much to the delight of all who visited.
+Until 2010, it was the most active volcano in Costa Rica.
+Arenal regularly emitted enormous amounts of lava, gas, and ash, much to the delight of all who visited.

 As you walk over the hanging bridges, your guide will share lots of interesting information about the Arenal Volcano and the rainforest creatures.

-On the west side of the Arenal volcano, there is an active vent.
-La Fortuna lies within its eastern shadow, so if you want to see the lava, you’ll have to head to the other side.
+There is an active vent on the west side of the Arenal volcano.
+La Fortuna lies within its eastern shadow, so if you want to see the lava, you must head to the other side.
 Also, clouds may obscure the top of the mountain on certain days.

-There are short trails in the national park that pass through secondary forests and lava fields from previous eruptions.
+Short trails in the national park pass through secondary forests and lava fields from previous eruptions.